Iddahodhiambo/alx-system_engineering-devops/0x01-shell_permissions/README.md

- script that prints effective username and current user
+script that creates empty file